Implement a product feature using GitHub Spec Kit

 3. Take a minute to review the speckit.constitution.agent.md file.

-Notice the detailed instructions provided to GitHub Copilot.
+Notice the detailed instructions provided in this markdown file.
+These instructions are used by GitHub Copilot to generate the constitution.md file.
 The agent follows a systematic approach to generate a constitution that captures key principles and constraints.

 4. In the .specify/memory folder, open the constitution.md file.

-5. Take a minute to review the constitution template.
+5. Take a minute to review the constitution.md template.

-Notice that the template provides examples that illustrate principles and constraints for security, performance, quality, technical standards, etc.
+Notice that the template is initialized with example content that illustrates principles and constraints.
+The template includes examples for security, performance, quality, technical standards, etc.

 You can keep the constitution file open.